A framework for LISA population inference: Introduction

-The true model of the data is a superposition of individual binaries.
-However, we know that many overlapping signals can be well approximated by a Gaussian distribution and attempting to resolve the individual signals would lead to a highly degenerate posterior distribution that would be nearly impossible to sample.
-Thus, the GB signal is traditionally divided into two components: (i) a stochastic background, which dominates over the instrumental noise near $1 \ \mathrm{mHz}$, and (ii) a set of resolved sources, with an expected number of $\sim 10^4$, which can be individually characterised.
 These two components are fitted jointly in the Global Fit, leading to correlations between the inferred properties of the resolved population and the estimates of the total noise level.
 A similar mixed scenario may arise for EMRIs as well.
 Their intrinsic rate remains uncertain enough that LISA may detect anything from a handful of events to a population large enough to contribute significantly to the total stochastic background~\cite{Gair:2010yu,Amaro-Seoane:2012lgq,Babak:2017tow,Pan:2021ksp,Seoane:2024nus,Bonetti:2020jku,Pozzoli:2023kxy}.
 Thus, a key challenge is to understand how the output of the Global Fit can be translated into constraints on the underlying astrophysical population of LISA sources, a question that remains open.
 It is important to note that the split into resolved events plus background is a choice of the (approximate) model used to fit the data.
-When we make analysis choices we change which events are resolved and which are lumped into the background, but these models are only approximate.
+When we make analysis choices we change which events are resolved and which are lumped into the background, but these models are only approximate and, in practice, the Global Fit explores different configurations, with some sources sometimes being absorbed into the background and sometimes being resolved, particularly those lying near the region of parameter space where the transition between unresolved and resolved occurs, as illustrated in Fig.~\ref{fig:lisa_data}.
 Setting the threshold for resolving sources too high means that what is left in the background is not described by a simple stochastic background model.
 Similarly, setting the threshold too low means many parameters have to be sampled, so there is a trade off between computational cost and the faithfulness of the representation of the data.
-Using more complicated stochastic background models can improve the fit to the data while maintaining computational savings.